MarkoSami/Sonic/README.md

-The Project is Sonic game included all structured programming principles using SFML (Simple fast multimedia library) and C++ programming language .
+The Project is Sonic game included all structured programming principles using SFML (Simple fast multimedia library) and C++ programming language made by a team of the college students.